 The Industrial Microbiology section is actively involved in the Delft-Leiden BSc and MSc programmes on Life Science and Technology.
 We are happy that many students choose to perform their research projects in our group.

 BEP, whole IMB section; 18 EC

 As part of their BSc in Life Science and Technology, many students join the IMB section for 13 weeks of research.
 Under the daily supervision of a PhD student or post-doc, these students perform their own research project and thus contribute to research mission.
 During this period, students form an integral part of the IMB section, participate in work discussions and share office space with other team members group – a great opportunity to become familiar with an international research environment.
 The day-to-day language in the IMB section is English.
 Final reports are written in English.
-Dr. Mark Bisschops is contact person for students who are interested in doing their BSc End Project in the IMB section
+Dr. Ir.
+Robert Mans is contact person for students who are interested in doing their BSc End Project in the IMB section

 - MSc End Project